CylonicRaider/heim/client/site/about/dmca.md

-# Copyright Policy  *updated Oct 29, 2015*
+# Copyright Policy

 ## Notification of Copyright Infringement:

-Euphoria Ops, Inc. ("**Euphoria**") respects the intellectual property rights of others and expects its users to do the same.
+Euphoria ("**Euphoria**") respects the intellectual property rights of others and expects its users to do the same.

 It is Euphoria's policy to terminate in appropriate circumstances and at its discretion account holders or subscribers who repeatedly infringe or who are